lessonly/scim_rails/README.md

 # ScimRails

+## Notice
+Lessonly by Seismic is not actively monitoring this project for contributions.
+There are talks to consider resources for this project in winter 2022/2023

 NOTE: This Gem is not yet fully SCIM complaint.
 It was developed with the main function of interfacing with Okta.
 There are features of SCIM that this Gem does not implement as described in the SCIM documentation or that have been left out completely.

 #### What is SCIM?